Youthful Osaka, Barty stand in way of Serena's path to 24th Slam - RFI

 She has reached four major finals since, twice at Wimbledon and twice at the US Open, but left empty-handed each time and coronavirus-disrupted 2020 was the first year since 2006 that she failed to reach a Slam final.

-Osaka comes into Melbourne as US Open champion, as she did two years ago before battling past Petra Kvitova in an epic final to lift the Australian Open's Daphne Akhurst Cup.
+Osaka comes into Melbourne as US Open champion, as she did two years ago before battling past Petra Kvitova in one of the greatest Australian Open finals to lift the Daphne Akhurst Cup.

 - Osaka's rise -